fragrussu/PaperScripts/sc_unireadout/README.md

 Contact: Francesco Grussu, `<f.grussu@ucl.ac.uk>`

-Code and data will be available in the next 48 hours.
+Code and data will be available in the next 48 hours (by Saturday 30th of November 2019).
+Sorry for the wait...

 # License